2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Breast cancer is one of three cancer types that frequently give rise to brain metastases (BrM).
-Depending on the subtype, a substantial proportion of patients are at high risk of developing BrM over the course of their disease: approximately 14 percent in hormone receptor-positive patients; 34 percent in HER2-positive patients; and 46 percent in triple-negative patients.
+Depending on the subtype, a substantial proportion of patients are at high risk of developing BrM over the course of their disease: approximately 14 percent in those with hormone receptor-positive breast cancer; 34 percent in those with HER2-positive breast cancer; and 46 percent in those with triple-negative breast cancer.
 Unfortunately, the development of BrM confers a devastating prognosis for patients since there are limited treatment strategies for breast cancers that have spread to the brain.
-Dr. Joyce is investigating the role of the tumor microenvironment (TME) in the progression of breast cancer to BrM.
-By unraveling the complex interactions between immune cells, the TME, and the bacterial microbiome, this study aims to pave the way for more effective and personalized treatments for patients with breast cancer brain metastasis.
+Dr. Joyce is investigating the role of the tumor microenvironment (TME) in the progression of breast cancer to the brain.
+By unraveling the complex interactions between immune cells, the TME, and the bacterial microbiome, this study may pave the way for more effective and personalized treatments for patients with breast cancer brain metastasis.

 Progress Thus Far